James St Clair-Erskine, 2nd Earl of Rosslyn: Military career

+As a result of the Slave Compensation Act 1837, Erskine received a £3,626 payment from the British government, as he was a trustee for the Lower Walrond and Upper Walrond slave plantations in Antigua owned by his son-in-law Bethell Walrond.

 Political career

 Erskine was a member of the House of Commons for the English pocket boroughs of Castle Rising between 1782 and 1784 and Morpeth between 1784 and 1796.
 Initially a Whig, an adherent of Edmund Burke and an active supporter of Charles James Fox against William Pitt the Younger in the debates over the East India Company, he was one of the managers of the Impeachment of Warren Hastings.
 In 1789, on inheriting the Rosslyn and Dysart estates from his cousin James Paterson St Clair, he adopted the name St Clair before his own surname.
 In 1796, he was elected for the Dysart Burghs in Fife, a constituency traditionally under the St Clair influence.

-In January 1805, he succeeded his uncle as Earl of Rosslyn according to the special remainder, being by this time considered a Tory, and, after the end of the Napoleonic Wars, continued his political career in the House of Lords.
+In January 1805, he succeeded his uncle as Earl of Rosslyn, being by this time considered a Tory, and, after the end of the Napoleonic Wars, continued his political career in the House of Lords.
 He was a member of the cabinet as Lord Privy Seal from 1829 to 1830 under the Duke of Wellington's and Lord President of the Council under Sir Robert Peel from 1834 to 1835.
 In 1829, he was sworn of the Privy Council.